rjbaicich/Weather-Pattern-Analysis/README.md

 Weather-Patterns-A-Tableau-Analysis

+Studying weather is vital for predicting natural disasters, supporting agriculture, and making daily decisions.
+It is crucial for our safety and well-being, as well as for addressing global climate challenges.

 Welcome to the Tableau Weather Analysis project, where we explore and visualize weather data using Tableau.
 In this project, we'll take a closer look at weather patterns, trends, and insights using data visualization and analytics.

 Project Overview